zkao/RFCs/formal_spec/core_protocol.md

 VrfysigRfndOKa OKCancl Bc_a cancel_a b_sig_cancel_a -> OKsigRfnd
 VrfysigRfndERRa OKCancl Bc_a cancel_a b_sig_cancel_a -> ERRsigRfnd

-valid0_a DLOK_a OKBuy OKCancl OKRfnd OKPunish OKsigRfnd -> Valid0a
+valid0_a SessOKa DLOK_a OKBuy OKCancl OKRfnd OKPunish OKsigRfnd -> Valid0a

 EncSignRfnd_a Valid0a ar Tb_a refund_a -> refund_adaptor_sig
 RecKeyRfnd_a Tb_a refund_adaptor_sig -> d' ;; currently dangling, used for monero refund